 - The "Bass" sounds

-- The "Brass" sounds
+The "Brass" sounds

-- The "EFX" sounds
+The "EFX" sounds

+The "FM" sounds

-- The "FM" sounds
+The "FM" sounds

-- The "Guitar" sounds
+The "Guitar" sounds

-- The "Keyboard" sounds
+The "Keyboard" sounds

-- ▲ The "Lead" sounds
+The "Lead" sounds

-- The "Pad" sounds
+The "Pad" sounds

-- The "Percussive" sounds
+The "Percussive" sounds

-- ▼ The "Sequence" sounds
+The "Sequence" sounds

-- ▲ The "Strings" sounds
+The "Strings" sounds

-- The "Others" sounds
+The "Others" sounds

-- ▶ To select and listen a preset, directly click on one of the icons, anywhere you want on the map area.
+- ➤ To select and to listen a preset, directly click on one of the icons, anywhere you want on the map area.
 The icon is now highlighted in red.
 If you hold a few seconds on the selected preset, a popup appears and indicates the name of the preset.